kelvin901/Phase2-Project-World-Cup-History/README.md

 `npm run build`

 This will create a `build` folder in the project directory containing the optimized production build of the application.

+## Conclusion
+Thank you for taking the time to read this README file for the World Cup History project.
+We hope that you find this project informative and enjoyable to use!